chromaui/learnstorybook.com/content/intro-to-storybook/react-native/en/composite-component.md

 `TaskStory.args.task` supplies the shape of a `Task` that we created and exported from the `Task.stories.js` file.
 Similarly, the `argTypes` we added for `onPinTask` and `onArchiveTask` tell Storybook to provide actions (mocked callbacks) that the `TaskList` component needs.

 If you don't immediately see the new story show up then try reloading the app.
-If that doesn't work you can run `yarn storybook-generate` again to regenerate the `storybook.requires.ts` file.
+If that doesn't work you can run `yarn storybook-generate` again to regenerate the `storybook.requires` file.

 Now check Storybook for the new `TaskList` stories.